cs123tas/projects/brush/README.md

 a large block of data to the CPU, which you, the programmer, see as the return value from `data`.
 You alter that returned array of pixels by ‘adding paint’, but in doing so, you’re merely altering an array in CPU memory.
-When you invoke theupdatemethod (which has been inherited from the Qt object representing the canvas), that modified array of pixels is sent to the GPU for display, and the appearance of the canvas on your computer actually changes.
+When you invoke the update method (which has been inherited from the Qt object representing the canvas), that modified array of pixels is sent to the GPU for display, and the appearance of the canvas on your computer actually changes.